Alumni Advisory Board

-Current Alumni Advisory Board members include Emerson Coleman, Brooke Duffy, Jeffrey Gottfried, Pablo Halpern, Josephine Holz, Stewart Hoover, Shawnika Hull, Martin Nisenholtz, Nikhil Sinha, Amy Jo Smith, Darry Sragow, and Dannagal Young.
+Current Alumni Advisory Board members include Emerson Coleman, Brooke Duffy, Jeffrey Gottfried, Pablo Halpern, Josephine Holz, Stewart Hoover, Shawnika Hull, Martin Nisenholtz, Nikhil Sinha, Amy Jo Smith, Darry Sragow, Dannagal Young, and Amie Hadden.

 Former Senior Vice President of Programming

 Hearst Television Inc.

 Emerson Coleman is the Senior Vice President, Programming for Hearst Television.
 Among the industry’s most highly regarded programming executives, Coleman is responsible for overseeing the company’s wide-ranging program development and national syndication acquisitions as well as guiding Hearst’s production businesses, including Litton Entertainment.
 He has created multiple highly honored national and international specials and series including The Remarkable Journey Project and Matter of Fact with Soledad O’Brien.
 Coleman serves on the Boards of the Peabody Awards, the NAB Leadership Foundation, and the National Association of Television Program Executives.
 He holds an A.B. from Brown University and an M.A. from the University of Pennsylvania’s Annenberg School for Communication.

 Associate Professor, Department of Communication